SherlockSec/docs/docs/htb-api/htb-api.md

 ___

 Next, you'll need a way to make the API requests.
-MOst, if not all programming languages have a capacity to make HTTP Requests, but when testing a query it's nice to have a standalone tool.
+Most, if not all programming languages have a capacity to make HTTP Requests, but when testing a query it's nice to have a standalone tool.
 Therefore, I recommend the following tools (based on my experience):
 * Postman (Windows)
 * curl/wget (*nix)